 Min width of a detail: 1mm (that's one pourer diameters)

-Mild steel and copper-silver-gold-nickel alloys should be possible too.
-We need to obtain the powders to test.
-Mild steel and nickel would also require a higher temperature kiln.
+So far, we have tried high-carbon steel, copper-iron, and copper-nickel.
+Mild steel, copper-silver, copper-gold, silver-gold, gold-nickel, and silver-nickel should be possible too.
+Mild steel would also require a higher temperature kiln.
 Others metals, like aluminum, stainless, titanium, would require more research and a kiln with controlled atmosphere, like vacuum and argon.

 What's the shrinkage?